cronkitedata/dj/docs/_weeks/week031.md

 ### Reading the data-driven story

 From now on, we'll be reading and viewing or listening to actual stories, usually three or four a week.
 Try to look at them like a writer, not a casual audience member.
-Ask yourself:

-* Where might the reporters have found their key examples, and what made them good characters or illustrations of the larger issue?
-Could they have come from the data?
-* What do you think came first -- a narrative single example that was broadened by data, or a big idea that was illustrated with characters?
-* What records were used?
-Were they public records, leaks, or proprietary data?
-How  might you localize or adapt these methods to find your own stories?
-* What methods did they use?
-Did they do their own testing, use statistical analysis, or geographic methods?
-You won't always know, but look for a methodology section in each story.
-* Pick out the key findings (usually in the nut graf or in a series of bullets after the opening chapter): are they controverial?
-How might they have been derived?
-What standards are they measuring against?
-Have they given critics their due?
-* How effective is the writing and presentation of the story?
-What makes it compelling journalism rather than a dry study?
-How might you have done it differently?
-Is a video story better told in text, or would a text story have made a good documentary?
-Are the visual elements well integrated?
-Does the writing draw you in and keep you reading?
-Think about structure, story length, entry points and graphics all working together.
-* Are you convinced?
-Are there holes or questions that didn't get addressed?
+Before examining this week's pieces, review the [tips on the course resources site]({{site.cdocs}}/general) on both how to look at data for news, and how to look at stories as if you were going to do them yourself.

 This week's stories: